Sanfinity/computer-vision-tasks/README.md

     ```
     (Make sure to install the correct version based on your CUDA version.)

+## 📥 Download Models & Sample Data
+To get the YOLO models, sample images, and videos, download the [v1 release](https://github.com/Sanfinity/computer-vision-tasks/releases/download/v1/data.zip) and extract them into the project folder.

 ## 🚀 Usage
 All scripts use the webcam by default.
 If you want to use a sample video, uncomment the relevant lines in the script.